EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence: Conclusion

 \subsection{Acknowledgements}

-This research was supported in part through cyber-infrastructure resources and services provided by the Partnership for an Advanced Computing Environment (PACE) at the Georgia Institute of Technology.
-Special thanks to Irene Wang for her guidance and mentorship during the very early stages of this project.
-This project was in part supported by gifts from AMD, Google, and the Georgia Tech Presidential Undergraduate Research Award.
+Special thanks to Irene Wang for her guidance and mentorship during the early stages of this project, Anand Iyer for his oversight as a member of Ansel's undergraduate thesis reading committee, and to our MLSys shepherd Mark Zhao for helping us refine our paper before camera ready.
+This research was supported in part through cyber-infrastructure resources and services provided by the Partnership for an Advanced Computing Environment (PACE) at the Georgia Techn and gifts from AMD and Google.